philipithomas/www.philipithomas.com/_posts/2013-04-03-inbound-marketing-to-get-hired.md

 title: Using Inbound Marketing to Get A Job
 ---

 A couple weeks ago, I decided that it was time for me to get a job.
+I wanted to work in software engineering at a startup.
 The difficulty with pursuing jobs at startups is that they are nowhere as good at the hiring process as large companies.
 So, I decided to put some brains into helping them find me.
-I used some inbound marketing tactics to
+I used some inbound marketing tactics to capture

 ## Landing Page

 First, I built the equivalent of a landing page.
 The goal was to engage visitors with content about my abilities, then ultimately drive them to contact me.

 <a href="/images/hire_me.jpg"><img src="/images/hire_me_small.jpg" alt="Hire Me Page" /></a>